Yasmine10/Yasmine10/README.md

-- 👋 Hi, I’m @Yasmine10, I resently got my bachelor in Applied Computer Science.
+- 👋 Hi, I’m @Yasmine10
+- 🎓 Bachelor Applied Computer Science - specialisation Software Engineering
+- 🖥 Frontend developer
-- 👀 I’m interested in everything about frontend development, I can also do backend development if needed.
+- 👀 I’m interested in everything about frontend development.
-- 🌱 I’m currently learning ReactJS and Redux, creating better responsive websites and improving my CSS skills.
+- 🌱 Currently working on improving my css skills, mastering sass/scss and learning about accessibility.
 - 📫 How to reach me: yasminedewolf@hotmail.com
 <!-- - 💞️ I’m looking to collaborate on ... -->